jprado1/brewrank/index.markdown

 {% include sat_rank_separated.html %}

+We observe that Rochefort 10 and Rochefort 8 are consistently in the top 3 SAT beers, independently of the dataset used to rank beers sold on Satellite.
+Nevertheless, when we naively look at the rank based on "rating per CHF and per serving", the cheaper beer wins by far.

+We can relate this observatin to the fact that the overall rating of the 50 out of 66 best SAT beers is in a quite close window, between 3.3 and 4.1 for both datasets, after our correction for systematic bias.
+This would mean that, overall, almost all beers sold at SAT are quite good, and we should probably choose them based on other properties, like their style!

 ### Missing your home country during the harsh winter of 2022?
 This is for you:

-Given our recently acquired knowledge about the general rating of SAT beers, we try to answer the following question :
+Given our recent finding about the general quality of SAT beers, we try to answer the following question :
-Can we generate recommendations of SAT beers that are similar enough to what users of a specific country appreciate ?
+Can we generate recommendations of SAT beers and styles that are similar enough to what users of a specific country appreciate ?
 In the negative case, can we propose additions to the SAT menu that would please members the international communities of EPFL?

 We approach this challenge by first querying our datasets for the preferred beer of users of each country.
 We define ‘preferred beer according to dataset X’ as the item of 'X' that received the bigger average rating of users of a given country, conditioned on the item having at least 10 ratings.
 Countries whose citizens have not, in total, reviewed beers more than 10 times are unfortunately excluded from our analysis.